(May 4 Update: Because of the threat of inclement weather, this event has been postponed to May 19.)

 Buster Poindexter will headline the spring edition of the biannual Hoboken Arts and Music Festival, May 5.
 As usual, the event will take place on Washington Street in downtown Hoboken, with three stages, and art and food vendors lining the street, and no admission charge.
-No other performers have been announced yet.
+Other performers will include the Karyn Kuhl Band, Maxima Alerta, Sonic Blume, the Joe Taino Group, Debra Devi and Gene D. Plumber.

 The event takes place from 11 a.m. to 6 p.m., with Poindexter performing at 4:30 p.m.
 For updates, visit hobokennj.gov/departments/cultural-affairs.